At a Glance: The Best Budget AR15 Rifle

 An important factor to consider when choosing the best budget AR15 is the type of rail/ mounting systems it has.
 First, let’s cover what rail systems are and why they are important.

-- Rail systems on firearms are mounting brackets that are usually made of strips of metal or polymer.
+Rail systems on firearms are mounting brackets that are usually made of strips of metal or polymer.
+The term ‘rail’ has evolved to cover both the actual rail piece(s) and the styles of handguards (or forearms) that are made with rails on their external surfaces.

 - Rails are important components of rifles as they allow you to attach various optical sights and accessories such as tactical lights, laser sights, vertical/angled foregrips, and bipods.